dtomlinson91/easy-email-downloader/README.md

 `easy-email-downloader` is a no nonsense and easy way to download emails from an IMAP server in Python with no 3rd party dependencies.

+## Uses

+- Extract data/logs etc. from email content for further parsing or saving to disk.
+- Calculate general statistics from your inbox (who's sending me the most etc.)
+- Get a list of all senders so you can identify who to unsubsribe from.
+- Automatically download attachments (receipts/statements etc.) and save to disk.
+- Archive content of emails for personal use.

+See the installation & uses below.

+Pull requests/ideas/suggestions are welcome 👍🏻

 ## Installation

 ### PyPI